 Resectable vs. Unresectable

-While the above staging is important in providing a summary of the cancer’s spread, doctors will use a simpler staging system for treatment purposes.
+While the above staging is important in providing a summary of the cancer’s spread, doctors will use a simpler staging system for pancreatic cancer treatment purposes.
 This system divides the pancreatic cancer into groups based on whether the cancer cells can be removed via surgery (resected).

 Later or final stages of pancreatic cancer can be harder to treat, so it’s important to get a proper diagnosis as soon as possible.
 In terms of what is the survival rate for pancreatic cancer, the sooner you receive pancreatic cancer treatment, the better the outcome.
-Common treatment options include targeted therapy, radiation therapy, and chemotherapy.
+Common clinical oncology treatment options include targeted therapy, radiation therapy, and chemotherapy.

 At Immunity Therapy Center, our goal is to provide objective, updated, and research-based information on all health-related topics.
 This article is based on scientific research and/or other scientific articles.
 All information has been fact-checked and reviewed by Dr. Carlos Bautista, a Board Certified Medical Doctor at Immunity Therapy Center.
 All information published on the site must undergo an extensive review process to ensure accuracy.
 This article contains trusted sources with all references hyperlinked for the reader's visibility.